Arrive Johannesburg, South Africa

 Spend a full day discovering Cape Point, a mountainous peninsula jutting out from the very edge of the continent.
 Journey past beachgoers relaxing on the seashore below the towering Twelve Apostles Mountains, continuing up and over iconic Chapman’s Peak Drive.
-Visit the Cape of Good Hope Nature Reserve, home to rare bonteboks, chacma baboons and native plant species found nowhere else on the planet.
+Visit the Cape of Good Hope Nature Reserve, home to rare bontebok, chacma baboons and native plant species found nowhere else on the planet.
 Next, ride the Flying Dutchman Funicular to the peak of Cape Point, a blustery pinnacle towering over the treacherous reefs, sandy beaches and sunken shipwrecks below.
 From July to November, you may also catch a glimpse of the magnificent Southern right whale.
 Next, visit a colony of endangered African penguins at Boulders Beach.
 Accustomed to humans, these tuxedoed ambassadors of the peninsula rarely shy away from the camera.
-Cap your excursion off with a privately guided tour of Kirstenbosch National Botanic Garden, home to a diverse collection of indigenous plants spanning five biomes.
+Cap your excursion off with a privately guided tour of Kirstenbosch National Botanical Gardens, home to a diverse collection of indigenous plants spanning five biomes.
 Spend the remainder of the day at leisure, enjoying your hotel, exploring the city’s harborfront and boutiques, or dining in one of Cape Town’s world-class restaurants.

 Cape Town | Robben Island & Table Mountain